| We all hope it won't happen to us. We keep our typing fingers

 against these new security threats and risks.
 It is the Web site owner's duty to make sure that the security is

 up-to-date.
 This makes the correction of such problems, if they arise, easier.
+A Web site owner should also regularly change the Web site's

 administrator password, observing all the common-sense rules regarding password creation.
 Although many do not

 take this step, simply taking precaution can help prevent a costly breach from occurring.
+Monitor Online Activities It is absolutely vital for a Web site owner to monitor all of

 their online activities.
 Many Web site owners have unwittingly caught a computer virus by downloading something